Seeing poor system performance following a large data import

-- The loading of items in the Retail Pro merchandise "list view" screen takes a very long time.
-(Open Retail Pro > Merchandise > Inventory)
+- The loading of items in Retail Pro the Retail Pro>merchandise>inventory view takes a very long time.

-The execution plan in use for applying the request for rows from the Oracle database is using outdated (0) cost values.
+The execution plan being used for applying the request for rows from the Oracle database is using outdated (0) cost values.

-1. Launch the Technicians Toolkit and go to: Monitoring and Tuning > Tuning.
+1. Launch the Technician's Toolkit and go to Monitoring and Tuning > select Tuning.

 2. Choose Start

 This will update the cost values for the tables in the database.
 This procedure is essential to maintain good performance in the database.